-Corporate Privacy Statement
+Corporate Privacy Notice

 In order to meet our responsibilities as a local authority, we collect, hold and process considerable amounts of personal data.
 The personal data you supply to us is processed in accordance with the General Data Protection Regulations (GDPR) and the Data Protection Act 2018 (DPA).